KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Typo: Found `Magic Mirror` in file `MMM-ModuleScheduler.js`: Replace it with `MagicMirror²`.
 2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-ModuleToggleButton by balassy](https://github.com/balassy/MMM-ModuleToggleButton)

 1. No image found.
 2. Deprecated: Found `"electron-rebuild"` in file `package.json`: Replace it with `@electron/rebuild`
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MonthlyCalendar by kolbyjack](https://github.com/kolbyjack/MMM-MonthlyCalendar)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Moon by EnderFlop](https://github.com/EnderFlop/MMM-Moon)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Recommendation: Found `require("https")` in file `node_helper.js`: Replace "https" by "node:https".
 3. Warning: No LICENSE file.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MoonPhase by NolanKingdon](https://github.com/NolanKingdon/MMM-MoonPhase)

 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-moonraker by btastic](https://github.com/btastic/MMM-moonraker)